vnord/vnord.github.io/content/posts/hugo-2.md

 or mistakenly assumed I had to pay something for runners.

 But now I know better.
-Instead of the convoluted mess which I used before (which, to add insult to idiocy, also seems to have stopped work for some reason or other -- I haven't bothered figuring out what it is), I just have [a very simple Github workflow](https://github.com/vnord/vnordnet/blob/master/.github/workflows/publish.yml).
+Instead of the convoluted mess which I used before (which, to add insult to idiocy, also seems to have stopped working for some reason or other -- I haven't bothered figuring out what it is), I just have [a very simple Github workflow](https://github.com/vnord/vnordnet/blob/master/.github/workflows/publish.yml).
 It took me about 20 minutes to cobble it together, and my confidence that this will continue running for quite